 The adrenal glands are controlled via the hypothalamus-pituitary-adrenal (HPA) axis.
 There is an existing negative feedback loop that governs the amount of adrenal hormones secreted under normal circumstances.
-The inner or medulla modulates the sympathetic nervous system through secretion and regulation of two hormones called epinephrine (adrenaline) and norepinephrine (noradrenaline) that are responsible for the fight or flight response.
+The inner layer or medulla modulates the sympathetic nervous system through secretion and regulation of two hormones called epinephrine (adrenaline) and norepinephrine (noradrenaline) that are responsible for the fight or flight response.

-The outer cortex manufactures the steroid hormones cortisone, hydrocortisone, testosterone, estrogen, 17-hydroxy-ketosteroids, DHEA and DHEA sulfate, cholesterol, pregnenolone, aldosterone, androstenedione, progesterone and a variety of intermediary hormones.
+The outer layer or cortex manufactures the steroid hormones cortisone, hydrocortisone, testosterone, estrogen, 17-hydroxy-ketosteroids, DHEA and DHEA sulfate, cholesterol, pregnenolone, aldosterone, androstenedione, progesterone and a variety of intermediary hormones.
 The adrenals are the major steroid factories of the body.

-In addition to helping you handle stress, these two primary adrenal hormones, adrenaline and cortisol, along with others similarly produced, help control body fluid balance, blood pressure, blood sugar, and other central metabolic functions.
+In addition to helping you handle stress, the two primary adrenal hormones, adrenaline and cortisol, along with others similarly produced, help control body fluid balance, blood pressure, blood sugar, and other central metabolic functions.

 Adrenaline (epinephrine) is the "fight-or-flight" stress hormone.
 Epinephrine is a neurotransmitter secreted by the adrenal gland that is associated with sympathetic nervous system activity.
-It prolongs and intensifies the following effects of the sympathetic nervous system.
+It prolongs and intensifies the following effects of the sympathetic nervous system:

 Cortisone and hydrocortisone are the major "glucocorticoids."
-They help regulate the level of glucose in the body through a process known as "gluconeogenesis.
+They help regulate the level of glucose in the body through a process known as "gluconeogenesis."

-Cortisol, your long term stress hormone is made in the exterior portion of the gland, called the adrenal cortex.
+Cortisol, your long term stress hormone is made in the exterior portion of the adrenal gland, called the adrenal cortex.
 Cortisol, commonly called hydrocortisone, is the most abundant -- and one of the most important -- of many adrenal cortex hormones.
+It: